mt3o/config-layers/README.md

 }
 ```

 This use case can't be handled with simple object-spread approach.
 It doesn't scale well.
 You would need to write custom merging logic for nested objects (or use lodash merge), and eventually it becomes difficult to track which value comes from which config layer.
-That's why we implemented the inspection feature.
+That's why the inspection feature was implemented.

-On the other hand, using solutions like AppConfig enforces you to jump in with both feet, to 100% adopt their way of doing things, and it's not always feasible.
+On the other hand, using solutions like AWS AppConfig enforces you to jump in with both feet, to 100% adopt their way of doing things, and it's not always feasible.
 For local development and quick prototyping - AppConfig is troublesome, for small projects - it's overkill.
-Feature flag solutions like LaunchDarkly are great for toggling features, but not for managing complex configuration objects.
+Feature flag solutions like LaunchDarkly are great for toggling features with a UI, but not for managing complex configuration objects with database credentials, api keys and service secrets.

 ## Key benefits